Basal Metabolic Rate Calculator

 To lose 1 pound per week means that you have to consume 500 less calories daily than you burn.
 To lose two pounds per week you have to consume 1000 less calories daily than you burn.
 Beyond this amount of reduction you can develop loss of muscle mass, which makes you feel tired and is not a healthy way to lose weight.

 Active Metabolic Rate Calculator (Total Energy Requirement)

 As you increase your activities you increase the calories you consume.
-The advantage of a lap-band is that you are satisfied with fewer calories, as opposed to feeling "starved" because you are restricting intake.
-There is some data which suggests that the metabolic rate drop that occurs on calorie restricted diet does not occur with the lap band -- perhaps the brain is fooled by thinking you have eaten a meal, and therefore it does not need to decrease the metabolism.
+The advantage of Gastric Sleeve, Lap-band and Gastric plication surgeries is that you are satisfied with fewer calories, as opposed to feeling "starved" because you are restricting intake.
+There is some data which suggests that the metabolic rate drop that occurs on calorie restricted diet does not occur with weight loss surgery -- perhaps the brain is fooled by thinking you have eaten a meal, and therefore it does not need to decrease the metabolism.
 For activity we recommend something very simple -- walking.
-We recommend all of our patients obtain a pedometer and get to where you are doing 10,000 steps per day.
+We recommend all of our weight loss surgery patients obtain a pedometer and get to where you are doing 10,000 steps per day.
 This generally translates to walking about two miles a day.
 This is something to work up to, but a good goal.
 Your goal should be to get to walk a mile in 15 minutes.
 Water aerobics is an outstanding exercise if you have joint pain, or severe arthritis.